Alzheimer’s, Dementia,

 Compassionate, reliable care for patients with dementia problems is critical in order to provide adequate mental stimulation, life assistance, and careful observation in case of bouts of severe confusion or bouts of irregular behavior.

-What is Lewy Body Dementia?
+What Is Lewy Body Dementia?

 Lewy bodies are unusual clumps of the protein alpha-synuclein that form in the brain.
-These formations cause a shift within certain chemicals in the brain which ultimately cause problems with the ability to think, the ability to move correctly, and other brain functions.
+These formations cause a shift within certain chemicals in the brain, which ultimately cause problems with the ability to think, the ability to move correctly, and other brain functions.

 Dementia that forms as a result of the presence of Lewy bodies is classified as Lewy body dementia.

 Although LBD has some similar characteristics to Alzheimer’s disease, they are not the same.
-Where Alzheimer’s disease inhibits the brain’s ability to store new information, LBD affects cognitive functions such as problem solving and reasoning.
+Where Alzheimer’s disease inhibits the brain’s ability to store new information, LBD affects cognitive functions such as problem-solving and reasoning.

 Some of the symptoms of Lewy body dementia (LBD) are: